Humpback chub: Management and conservation

 Federal officials have tried a number of experimental releases from Glen Canyon Dam in an attempt to replicate historic conditions and restore sandbars, beaches, and backwaters downstream.
 The first flood began on March 26, 1996, when Interior Secretary Bruce Babbitt stood before a large gathering of media and opened the first of four outlet tubes to begin the imitation inundation.
 The 1996 flood released nearly 337,000 USgal per second, enough to fill the Empire State Building or Sears Tower in 20 minutes, drained 117 e9USgal from Lake Powell, and dropped the reservoir level by more than three feet.
 Initially, it appeared that the flood was a success, with sandbars and backwaters created downstream, but as the dam's operations returned to normal, the Colorado ate away at the new habitat and reversed the gains.
 Several other fake floods have been tried since 1996, with the releases now timed to coincide with an input of sediment from tributaries, but the results have been disappointing.

-In recent years, the number of humpback chub in the Grand Canyon region has increased significantly, but the reasons are unclear.
+In recent years [when?], the number of humpback chub in the Grand Canyon region has increased significantly, but the reasons are unclear.

 Removal of non-native fish near the confluence of the Little Colorado River and Colorado River may have helped the species, but at the same time, drought was lowering the level of Lake Powell and causing water released from Glen Canyon Dam to be much warmer than normal.
 Typically, water released from the dam is too cold for chub to reproduce.

 Introduced smallmouth bass have been a predatory threat to humpback chub above the Glen Canyon Dam, but had not been able to get beyond Lake Powell.
 But as of 2022, smallmouth bass have been found below Glen Canyon Dam, possibly as a result of the low water level at Colorado River and Lake Powell.

+Baseball team name

+In 2025, the Grand Junction Jackalopes, a minor league baseball team in Grand Junction, Colorado, announced that they would adopt the name Grand Junction Humpback Chubs for Wednesday home games, in part to draw attention to the need for conservation.